SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-62-analogue-controls.markdown

-                                                                That should do it but I also made one other change here that will help us later, I’ve set the velocity of the main background so that the sprite update loop will move the background instead of just incrementing it by 1 all the time in the StarTrooperBackground class.&nbsp; This enables us to change the speed of the background later.
+                                                                That should do it but I also made one other change here that will help us later, I’ve set the velocity of the main background so that the sprite update loop will move the background instead of just incrementing it by 1 all the time in the StarTrooperBackground class.
+This enables us to change the speed of the background later.